A 13-month-old LlamaIndex bug re-embeds unchanged content

 Alluxio (alluxiofs) | Delegates _info() to the underlying filesystem.
 Status inherits from whichever one that is. |

-GCS and SFTP stand out for a compatibility-layer reason. gcsfs/core.py explicitly sets result["mtime"] = self._parse_timestamp(object_metadata["updated"]) in the path that populates _info(), with a TODO comment about removing the legacy name.
-That comment is a few years old; the code is still there.
-Both SFTP implementations (sshfs and the built-in) emit mtime by POSIX convention because SFTP itself is a POSIX-shaped protocol.
+GCS and SFTP stand out for a compatibility reason. gcsfs/core.py explicitly sets result["mtime"] = self._parse_timestamp(object_metadata["updated"]) in the path that populates _info(), with a TODO comment about removing the legacy name.
+That comment is a few years old.
+The code is still there.
+Both SFTP implementations emit mtime by POSIX convention because SFTP itself is a POSIX-shaped protocol.
 SMB and HDFS emit it for the same reason.

 The result on the “Active today” side is that default_file_metadata_func gets a real datetime, formats it via strftime("%Y-%m-%d"), and feeds a day-granular timestamp into the node hash.
 Same cadence as local filesystem.